nikhilnavaratna/nikhilnavaratna.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-**About**
 Welcome!
-I am a final year graduate student at TeraX Labs.
+I am a final year graduate student at [TeraX Labs](https://web.spms.ntu.edu.sg/~ranjans/index.html).
+I work at the intersection of terahertz photonics, terahertz communication testbed development and high-frequency electronic design.
+My research focuses on designing devices and experiment platforms to test devices operational at sub-Terahertz frequencies.